gavinmcfarland/figma-node-decoder/README.md

 # Node Decoder

 Node Decoder is a Figma plugin which generates plugin or widget source code from any Figma design as Javascript and JSX.
-This is useful for avoiding the need to code visual assets manually when developing plugins.
+This is useful for avoiding the need to code visual assets manually when developing for Figma.

 https://www.figma.com/community/plugin/933372797518031971/Node-Decoder